peteroupc/peteroupc.github.io/randomfunc.md

 **Density estimation models.** Generating random numbers (or data points) based on how a list of numbers (or data points) is distributed involves a family of data models called [**density estimation**](http://scikit-learn.org/stable/modules/density.html) models, including the ones given below.
 These models seek to describe the distribution of data points in a given data set, where areas with more points are more likely to be sampled.

-1. **Histograms** are sets of one or more _bins_, which are generally of equal size.
+1. **Histograms** are sets of one or more non-overlapping _bins_, which are generally of equal size.
 Histograms are [**_mixtures_**](#Mixtures_of_Distributions), where each bin's weight is the number of data points in that bin.
 After a bin is randomly chosen, a random data point that could fit in that bin is generated (that point need not be an existing data point).
 2. **Gaussian** [**mixture models**](https://en.wikipedia.org/wiki/Mixture_model) are also mixtures, in this case, mixtures of one or more [**Gaussian (normal) distributions**](#Normal_Gaussian_Distribution).
 3. **Kernel distributions** are mixtures of sampling distributions, one for each data point.
 Estimating a kernel distribution is called [**_kernel density estimation_**](https://en.wikipedia.org/wiki/Kernel_density_estimation).
 To sample from a kernel distribution:
     1. Choose one of the numbers or points in the list at random [**with replacement**](#Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List).